 - create useful e-books, how-to guides, and other helpful resources;

-- give away swag and branded freebies;
+- give away swag and custom branded freebies;

 - offer free shipping;